yashmadan123/DA-100-Analyzing-Data-with-Power-BI/Instructions/Labs/01-prepare-data-with-power-query-in-power-bi-desktop.md

     ![Picture 5](Linked_image_Files/01-prepare-data-with-power-query-in-power-bi-desktop_image8.png)

-    The **Data Load** settings for the current file allow setting options that determine default behaviors when modeling.
+    The **Data Load** settings for the current file allow setting options that determine default behaviours when modelling.

 4. In the **Relationships** group, uncheck the two options that are already checked.